 - 3/4 cups crumbled feta cheese

-- To make the dressing: Whisk together ingredients in a small bowl.
-Add 2 Tablespoons of water to thin out.
+Step1 (The Dressing): Whisk together ingredients in a small bowl.
+Add 2 tablespoons of water to thin out.

-saltand pepper.
+Step 2 (The Chicken): Add chicken to a plastic bag.
+Whisk together oil, zest, juice, garlic, oregano, mint, salt and pepper.
 Let marinate for 15-20 minutes.
-Add pieces to a saute pan over medium-high heat.
+Add pieces to a saute pan over MED-HIGH heat.
 Brown and cook through.
 Transfer to a plate until ready to eat.

-- To make the chickpeas: Mix together the spices and salt.
+Step 3 (The Chickpeas): Mix together the spices and salt.
 Pat the chickpeas dry with a paper towel.
-Put them in a gallon size plastic bag with 1 teaspoon olive oil.
+Put them in a gallon-sized plastic bag with 1 teaspoon olive oil.
 Seal the bag and shake to coat with oil.
 Add the spice mixture, seal the bag, and shake to coat with spices.

-- Heat a non-stick pan with the remaining olive oil over medium-high heat.
+Heat a non-stick pan with the remaining olive oil over MED-HIGH heat.
 Add the chickpeas and saute, shaking occasionally until they are brown and crispy.